Dear reader of ADxS.org, please excuse the disruption.

 Solution

-Studies can be very easily manipulated by random results.5
+Studies can very easily be manipulated by random results.5

 2.1.2.
 Sample size too large